-The Sony ZV-1 is just what we need.
+The Sony ZV-1 hits the spot perfectly.
+We liked it a lot when it was launched and we still like it now.
 There are lots of stills cameras that are also pretty good at vlogging, and a few that the makers have specially adapted with flip-over screens, mic sockets and face/eye detect AF.

 The ZV-1 stands out, however, as a camera that has been built for vlogging first and foremost.
 It will also shoot stills perfectly well, but vlogging is what it’s made for.
 This makes it a strong candidate for our list of the best cameras for vlogging, and it also qualifies for our list of the best Sony cameras.
 Its nearest rival is the Canon PowerShot G7 X Mark III, but the new Sony beats it for screen articulation, autofocus and audio.
 It's also cheaper than the flagship Sony RX100 VII, and by a considerable margin.

 Since then, Sony has taken the same idea to its swelling A6000 mirrorless camera range to produce the ZV-E10.
 Like the ZV-1, the ZV-E10 takes an existing (and increasingly expensive) range and produces a cheaper vlogging specific version that feels a much better fit for its audience.

 The difference is that the ZV-1 is a compact camera with a smaller 1-inch sensor and a fixed, non-interchangeable lens.
 This is a 24-70mm equivalent f/1.8-2.8 zoom similar to that used on older Sony RX100 models, and the sensor is a 20MP 1-inch type used across the RX100 range.

 But apart from the technical similarities with other RX100 cameras and a broadly similar size and weight, the ZV-1 is a very different beast – both physically and operationally.

 Image processor: BIONZ X

 Max image size: 5,472 x 3,648

 Max burst: 24fps